Lyon Park, Yerevan: Description

-In 2010-2011, the park was entirely renovated by the direct assistance of the Lyon City Council.
+In 2010–2011, the park was entirely renovated by the direct assistance of the Lyon City Council.
 It was reopened in July 2011 with the presence of the mayor of Lyon Gérard Collomb and then-mayor of Yerevan Karen Karapetyan.
 The park was renamed after the city of Lyon to become a symbol of the partnership between the two cities.

-The origins of the artificial lake date back to the period of king Argishti I of Urartu during the 8th century BC.
-In 1578, the lake was renovated by the Turkic ruler of Yerevan Mehmet khan Tokhmakh, and since then it was known as Tokhmakh lake.
-During the Soviet period the lake was named after the Youth wing of the Communist party.
-Since 2000, the lake is known with its current name.
+The artificial lake dates back to the period of king Argishti I of Urartu in the 8th century BC.
+In 1578, the lake was renovated by the Safavid governor of Yerevan Mohammad Khan Tokhmaq, and since then it has been known as Tokhmakh Lake.
+During the Soviet period, the lake was renamed to Komsomol Lake (Komeritmiut’yan lich), after the youth wing of the Communist Party.
+The lake was renamed Vardavar in 2000.